-Government Reform
+Modernizing Government

 President Trump signed an Executive Order to modernize and reform the executive branch and Interior is leading the way, developing and executing a program that will streamline processes and better serve the American people.
-The absolute first step in building a better and more efficient executive branch though is fostering a culture of ethics and respect amongst colleagues.
+To build a better and more efficient executive branch we must foster a culture of ethics and respect amongst colleagues.